Greenfig/greenfig.github.io/README.md

 ### Auto redirect for github.io

-Once deployed index.html redirect to the dist/spa/index.html on navigating to the github.io url
+Once deployed index.html redirects to the dist/spa/index.html on navigating to the github.io url